josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251122_wtf_are_these_hideen_uploads_i_am_too_tired_for_this_bs_🤣.md

 *high control systems love to use people who they have "got something on"; hooks are very useful for power.*
 and this is yet another reason why i fucking hate nazis. 😒
 <!--if youre not a nazi, you wont get offended by that statement.-->

+---

+im about to attach two screenshots...

+because "the node list in your head", when we are taling about a gpt list in the same chat?

+sir, i am WHEEZING.